-- 35. Ensures that the Religious Formation Program supports the international, missionary and intercultural goals of the Society of the Divine Word. - 36.
-Ensures that the Religious Formation Program, as it affects candidates for the missionary priesthood, honors the expectations of the Program of Priestly Formation of the U.S. Conference of Catholic Bishops. - 37.
-Appoints personnel for the Religious Formation Program.
+- 9.1 Ensures that the Religious Formation Program supports the international, missionary and cross-cultural goals of the Society of the Divine Word as defined in all authoritative SVD documents. - 9.2 Ensures that the Religious Formation Program, as it affects candidates for the missionary priesthood, honors the expectations of the Program of Priestly Formation of the U.S. Conference of Catholic Bishops. - 9.3 Appoints members of the Formation Program. - 9.4 Models SVD values to faculty, staff, administrators and students in a variety of contexts (e.g. special celebrations, presentations, homilies, etc.).